by Bill Nugent

 I would counter that even if each mutation rearranged only 52 base pairs in each of 1,000 small mutational steps to accumulate to a total of 52,000 precisely rearranged base pairs it would still be an absurdly low probability for random mutations to turn a sparrow into a woodpecker.
 Our card deck illustration above shows the outrageously huge number of possible sequences of just 52 base pairs.
 Imagine the odds of correctly and precisely rearranging 52 different base pairs in each of 1,000 mutations!

 This shows that a woodpecker or any complex life form could not evolve by random processes in a trillion years!!!
 This is just one of the many glaring flaws in the theory of evolution.

 Evolution is the origins myth of atheistic materialism.
 It is taught in our taxpayer funded schools.
 Evolution is taught as an “unguided,” therefore atheistic process.
 This promotes atheism and undermines the faith of school children.
-It is high time that children are taught not only the flaws of evolution but also the necessity of the Creator.*
+It is high time that children are taught about the flaws in the theory of evolution.*

-*Some material in the above article is adapted from a blog by “Jim in Vermont” of the “evolution vs intelligent design” debate group at yahoogroups.com.
+*Some material in the above article is adapted from an uncopyrighted email by “Jim in Vermont” of the “evolution vs intelligent design” debate group at yahoogroups.com.